afamelanotide (melanotan i) mastery course

 MC1R signaling and eumelanin matter more here than the buzzword "tanning."

-alpha-MSH lineage: afamelanotide is a synthetic analogue of alpha-melanocyte-stimulating hormone (alpha-MSH), a 13-amino-acid endogenous peptide. the key modification -- Nle4, D-Phe7 substitution -- dramatically increases metabolic stability and MC1R binding affinity over the native hormone.
+α-MSH lineage: afamelanotide is a synthetic analogue of alpha-melanocyte-stimulating hormone (α-MSH), a 13-amino-acid endogenous peptide.
+The key modification -- Nle4, D-Phe7 substitution -- dramatically increases metabolic stability and MC1R binding affinity over the native hormone.

 Why EPP Is the Real Clinical Story